 Where AI should be applied

 When deciding how to use AI in a financial institution, the applications are potentially endless.
-Emil Matsakh, formerly Executive General Manager, Chief Analytics Office of the Commonwealth Bank of Australia, explains that machine learning models within a financial institution should be focused on 3 core areas:
+Emil Matsakh, formerly Executive General Manager, Chief Analytics Office of the Commonwealth Bank of Australia, explains that machine learning algorithms within a financial institution should be focused on 3 core areas:

 - Improving the customer experience and their financial well-being through personalized insights